 What we love: If you’re looking for a top-notch hi-fi MQA DAC under $1000, then the $799 Topping D90 MQA DAC is the one to look at.
 It’s a DAC only, so unlike the other options on this list, you need to pair it with a quality headphone amp like the matching Topping A90 or the Headamp Gilmore Lite mk2 to do a headphone setup.
-It’s also good enough to use as a DAC or DAC/Preamp (has volume control and remote control) in a full-blown hi-fi system along with a stereo power amp, or analog integrated amp like the Audio By Van Alstine Set 120 Control Amplifier.
+It can also be used as a DAC or DAC/Preamp (has volume control and remote control) in a full-blown hi-fi system.
+Just pair it with a stereo power amp, or analog integrated amp like the Audio By Van Alstine Set 120 Control Amplifier.

 The sound is also next-level, with an extraordinarily black background, amazingly refined high-end, and one of the most transparent midranges I have ever heard.
 DAC Filters allow you to tailor the sound, and the super-bright display keeps you abreast of the myriad functions and features.

-Watch out for: A little difficult to operate—there’s a steep learning curve in order to get the best out of it.
+Watch out for: A little difficult to operate—there’s a bit of a learning curve to get the best out of it.

 (Topping D90 MQA DAC $799; BUY HERE)